Image credit: PxHere.com

 “Dude!
 That’s so bad for you!” he half-jokingly reprimanded me.

-Knowing that Lent was coming up in less than a week away, it gave me the internal conviction that maybe I should try and wean myself off.
+Knowing that Lent was coming up in less than a week away, it gave me the internal conviction that maybe I should try and wean myself off coffee.
 In previous years, I used to joke every year I was giving up Lent for Lent.
 But after finally considering to put my Catholic faith into practice, I figured maybe this would be a good way to get back into the swing of things.
 So I counted the days before Ash Wednesday, anticipating a healthy change yet dreading what was yet to come.

-The first few days were just okay.
+The first few days without drinking coffee were just okay.
 I brewed myself a lightly caffeinated ‘breakfast’ tea to tide myself over every morning to avoid my excruciating withdrawal headaches.
 The funny thing was I found myself brewing a lot of hot water and reusing the tea bag I had started using every morning.
 On the bright side, drinking ‘pee water’ tea was a good way to keep myself hydrated.
 On the other hand, I probably could have acquired the same effect on my craving by slapping a bunch of tea bags to my arms as a caffeine patch.
 No matter how much tea I was drinking, it wasn’t the same.

 By the time day four came around, I was extremely lethargic and feeling down emotionally.
 I happened to be building rails in the shop on that day and one of my bosses walked up to me and asked,